In this post you’ll how to make a watermark in PowerPoint for all your slides as a PowerPoint background.

-This is commonly used in PowerPoint to add a draft or confidential stamp to all of your slides so that someone doesn’t accidentally send them along as final before they are ready.
+This is commonly used in PowerPoint to add a draft or confidential stamp to all your slides so that someone doesn’t accidentally send them along as final before they are ready.

 What is a watermark in PowerPoint?

-In PowerPoint, a watermark is often grey text (as you can see DRAFT in the picture below), or a washed out image that appears on all of your slides behind your content.
+A watermark is often grey text (as you can see DRAFT in the picture below), or a washed-out image that appears on all your slides behind your content.

-The trick to properly making a watermark like this is knowing where to add it in PowerPoint so that it automatically appears on all of your slides at once.
+The trick to properly making a watermark like this is knowing where to add it in PowerPoint so that it automatically appears on all your slides at once.

-The last thing you want to do is make the mistake of trying to manually add (or update) your watermark individually on all of your slides, one at a time.
+The last thing you want to do is make the mistake of trying to manually add (or update) your watermark individually on all your slides, one at a time.